 Power BI supports all major joins that are available in SQL.
-In this article we will show you, how to use joins in Power BI to join multiple tables with example.
-Following join type are the common join types in SQL and Power BI
+In this article, we will show you, how to use joins in Power BI to join multiple tables with an example.
+Following join types are the common join types in SQL and Power BI

 - Inner Join: Returns the rows present in both Left and right table only if there is a match.
 Otherwise, it returns zero records.